• Skip to primary navigation

 Note from the Expert: When it comes to rain, I always emphasize two things: compound grip and water evacuation.
 You can see the full details in my analysis, but if you take just one thing away, remember that an AT tire’s stiff nature makes achieving top-tier wet performance a constant battle.
 This is why the question, Are All-Terrain Tires Good in Rain?, requires a nuanced answer that balances tread design against rubber stiffness.

-On ¾-ton and 1-ton trucks, the stiff casing means less flex to dig into snow, which reduces bite compared to KO2/KO3.
-The AT3 is fine for plowed routes and towing, but not ideal for deep-snow duty.
+Toyo’s balanced siping density and compound spread grip evenly, which feels calm and predictable.
+On ¾-ton and 1-ton trucks, the stiff casing means less flex to dig into deep snow, which reduces aggressive bite compared to dedicated winter tires.
+The AT3 is fine for plowed routes and towing, delivering stable control without drama.

 Note from the Expert: Our discussions often boil down to the core tradeoff.
 On one hand, you must understand why all-terrain tires are truly effective in deep snow, but not on ice.
 On the other hand, you face the 3PMSF Paradox—the hidden cost of that badge.
 The short answer is: The 3PMSF badge certifies traction, but it costs you durability.
 Dive into our full analysis on the critical 3PMSF rating for severe winter and off-road service, and its hidden costs, before you risk your rig on the trail.